PacktPublishing/React-Native-Tips-Tricks-and-Techniques/README.md

 <DIV class=book-info-will-learn-text>
 <UL>
 <LI>Get to know the difference between “Smart” and “Dumb” components and when to use them.
-<LI>Abstract logic using higher order components (HOC)
+<LI>Abstract logic using higher order components (HOC).
-<LI>Separation of concerns and useful techniques to of using it
+<LI>Separation of concerns and useful techniques to of using it.
-<LI>Tips for styling, using colors, fonts, and other metrics
+<LI>Tips for styling, using colors, fonts, and metrics.
-<LI>Tips on securing your application’s data with React Native Keychain
+<LI>Tips on upgrading React Native version.
-<LI>Tips on testing approach and debugging;
+<LI>Tips on testing approach and debugging.
+<LI>Tips on a feature flag approach to deployment.
-<LI>Tips on using tools like FastLane and Greenkeeper </LI></UL></DIV>
+<LI>Tips on using tools, scripts and repos for easy development. </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge<br/>